toeverything/blocksuite/packages/inline/README.md

 }
 ```

-Virgo use zod to validate attributes, you can use `setAttributesSchema` to set the schema:
+The inline editor use zod to validate attributes, you can use `setAttributesSchema` to set the schema:

 ```ts
 // you don't have to extend baseTextAttributes